Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 To add an output dataset, select *Add Output Dataset* on the process output node menu.

-{% include note.html content="Remember to establish a reference to a valid dataset definition after creating the output dataset." %}
+{% include tip.html content="Remember that an output dataset must reference a valid dataset definition after creating the output dataset." %}